AmbiguousError/Daisyworld_Simulation/README.md

-# Daisyworld: A Visual Simulation
+# Daisyworld: An Interactive Visual Simulation

 This project is an interactive, visual experiment based on James Lovelock's **Daisyworld model**, created with Python and the Pygame library.
 It provides a clear, hands-on demonstration of the core concepts of the **Gaia hypothesis**—the idea that life can collectively and unintentionally self-regulate its environment to maintain habitable conditions.